 Mile 20 to 23.
 The Bronx/Harlem Experience: there is NO Wall (without graffiti!)

 This is when you will use up your training and start working hard… and it will get REAL HARD fast.
-Not only you’re hitting twenty, but there will be a few bridges and in some areas the crowds will be gone.
+Not only you’re hitting twenty, but there will be a few bridges and in some areas, the crowds will be thin.
 Dig deep and stay focused on your pace, ease up on the uphills and bridges but make sure you don’t get too distracted or discouraged.
 This is a really nice stretch to start pushing the pace when you can.
 Just focus on getting back into the city in one piece to face mile 24.
 Once on Fifth Avenue, focus on getting to 110th st, where Central Park starts!
-If you see trees ahead, keep in mind the Marcus Garvey Memorial Park will intersect the course on 125th, and then you’ll be back on 5th ave
+If you see trees ahead, keep in mind the Marcus Garvey Memorial Park will intersect the course on 125th, and then you’ll be back on 5th ave.

 Mile 20 to 23 should be right on avg goal pace or maybe about 5 seconds under

 Fifth Avenue will provide you a long straight stretch, so rare in this race… It is going to hurt, there’s a long uphill of 0.90 of a mile at about 2.5% grade (you won’t even see it coming!), and you’ll be tired.
 Use your mantra here.
 There will be enough spectators to help but this is when you have to start digging deep and see how many gears you have left.
 Keep in mind you might not notice the uphill at first so don’t go all out crazy just yet but keep focusing on the finish line pulling you.
 Don’t let it win!